 Cheng (1980) showed that an orthogonal array is universally optimal under the main-effect-only model.
-As another example, a design given by an orthogonal array of strength 2k is A- and D-optimal under the full kth-order model.
-These results are all obtained all under the OP.
-In this subsection, we generalize a result of Moriguti (1954) to baseline designs.
+For another example, a design given by an orthogonal array of strength 2k, is A- and D-optimal under the full k-th order model.
+These results are obtained all under the OP.
+In this subsection, we generalize a result by Moriguti (1954) to baseline designs.
 We also comment on generating baseline designs with robust properties.

-Consider the OP model associated with $\mathcal{C}$ , and let $\hat{\beta}v$ be the least squares estimator of $\beta_v$ .
-We assume, as usual, that all observations are uncorrelated and have a common variance.
-Moriguti (1954) proved that a design in which the model matrix $X{\mathcal{C}}$ has mutually orthogonal columns minimizes $\operatorname{Var}(\hat{\beta}v)$ for each $v \in \mathcal{C}$ among all competing designs.
-The next theorem states that a similar result holds for the BP if $\mathcal{C}$ is echelon.
+Consider the OP model associated with C and let $\hat{\beta}v$ be the least square estimator of β_v .
+We assume as usual that all observations are uncorrelated and have a common variance.
+Moriguti (1954) proved that a design whose model matrix $X{\mathcal{C}}$ has mutually orthogonal columns minimizes $\operatorname{Var}(\hat{\beta}v)$ for each $v \in \mathcal{C}$ among all competing designs.
+The next theorem says that a similar result also holds for the BP if \mathcal{C} is echelon.

 Theorem 3.
-Under an OP model associated with C, a design D minimizes $Var(\hat{\beta}v)$ for each $v \in C$ among all competing designs if $X_C$ is orthogonal.
-Furthermore, if C is echelon, then under the counterpart BP model, D also minimizes $Var(\hat{\theta}w)$ among all competing designs for every w in C that is not contained by another u in C.
+Under an OP model associated with C, a design D minimizes $Var(\hat{\beta}v)$ for each $v \in C$ among all competing designs if X_C is orthogonal.
+If further C is echelon, then under the counterpart BP model, D also minimizes $Var(\hat{\theta}w)$ among all competing designs for every w in C that is not contained by another u in C.

-For convenience, we call $\theta_w$ a cap effect if w is not contained by another u in C. Then, Theorem 3 establishes the optimality for every cap effect under the stated conditions.
-Cap effects should be tested first for their significance when seeking a simpler model in the analysis stage.
-We consider some useful cases.
-If the main-effects model is considered with the inclusion of an intercept, then all the main effects are cap effects.
-Therefore, Theorem 3 generalizes a result of Mukerjee and Tang (2012), who established the optimality for every main effect.
+For convenience of discussion, we call θ_w a cap effect if w is not contained by another u in C. Then Theorem 3 establishes the optimality for every cap effect under the stated conditions.
+Cap effects should be the first in line to be tested for their significance when one seeks a simpler model in the analysis stage.
+We look at some useful cases.
+If the maineffects model is considered with the inclusion of an intercept, then all the main effects are cap effects.
+Therefore, Theorem 3 generallizes a result in Mukerjee and Tang (2012) who established optimality for every main effect.
 For a model consisting of all main effects and all two-factor interactions, the two-factor interactions are cap effects.

-In a model of all main effects plus some two-factor interactions, these twofactor interactions are cap effects, as are the main effects not involved in these two-factor interactions.
+If one considers a model consisting of all main effects plus some two-factor interactions, then these two-factor interactions are cap effects, and so are those main effects that are not involved in these two-factor interactions.

-Because switching the two levels does not affect the orthogonality of $X{\mathcal{C}}$ , Theorem 3 also suggests a simple strategy for generating an efficient baseline design that is robust to non-negligible effects.
-While a full investigation of this problem is beyond the scope of this study, we give an example to illustrate the idea.
+As switching the two levels does not affect the orthogonality of $X{\mathcal{C}}$, Theorem 3 also suggests a simple strategy for generating an efficient baseline design that is robust to non-negligible effects.
+While a full investigation of this problem is out of the scope of the present paper, we give an example to illustrate the idea.